Anne Heche: Hospitalization and death

-As Heche was being removed from the crash scene, she was filmed sitting up on the stretcher and struggling with firefighters while she was being wheeled into the firetruck.
-She lost consciousness soon afterward.
-Heche was first taken to Ronald Reagan UCLA Medical Center for initial emergency care, and then to Grossman Burn Center at West Hills Hospital for specialized burn center care.
+As Heche was being removed from the crash scene, she was filmed sitting up on the stretcher and struggling with firefighters while she was being wheeled into the ambulance but lost consciousness soon afterward.
+Heche was taken to Ronald Reagan UCLA Medical Center for emergency care, and then to Grossman Burn Center at West Hills Hospital for specialized burn center care.
 On August 8, a representative for Heche said that she was in a coma in critical condition, requiring medical ventilation for pulmonary injury sustained in the accident.
 The representative also said that prior reports that Heche was in "stable condition" were "inaccurate".

 On August 11, the representative said that Heche was not expected to survive an anoxic brain injury she had sustained, but that she was being kept on life support to determine if her organs were viable for donation, in accordance with her expressed wish to be an organ donor.
 Heche was declared brain dead a few hours later, but remained on life support to assess organ donor viability and locate recipients.
 Heche was considered legally dead at that time under California law.

+Police had investigated the crash as a felony DUI collision but said there would be no more investigative efforts after Heche was declared brain-dead.

 On August 14, it was announced that organ recipients had been found and that her body would undergo the organ donation procedure that day.
 To honor her organ donation, hospital staff held an honor walk for Heche.
 That evening, her publicist announced that she had been "peacefully taken off life support."
 The office of the Los Angeles County Medical Examiner-Coroner recorded the cause of death as "inhalation and thermal injuries", with "sternal fracture due to blunt trauma" listed as an "other significant condition", and ruled her death an accident.